janjovellanos/vituity/README.md

 3. Run the main script, providing the paths to your sampledata.csv, ADT_sample.txt, and Sample ORU.txt files.

+    The files to copy are located in the `assets` directory.
+You can run the script as follows:

+    ```
+    python runthis.py --input-csv ./assets/sampledata.csv --input-adt ./assets/ADT_sample.txt --input-oru ./assets/Sample\ ORU.txt
+    ```

+    This implementation of copying the files allows for flexibility in where the user may store the sample files.
-    For example, if the files are located on your desktop, run the script as follows:
+    For instance, if the files are located on your Desktop, run the script as:

     ```
     python runthis.py --input-csv ~/Desktop/sampledata.csv --input-adt ~/Desktop/ADT_sample.txt --input-oru ~/Desktop/Sample\ ORU.txt